aws-samples/serverless-patterns/lambda-sfn/README.md

-# AWS Lambda To AWS StepFunctions Express Workflow, with Amazon Cloudwatch Logs enabled - Create a Lambda function that an act as a proxy to transform data before invoking a Step Fucntions Express workflow
-This pattern is a Lambda function asynchronously triggered when an object is uploaded to an S3 bucket.
+# Invoke an AWS Step Functions workflow from AWS Lambda, with logging enabled

-The SAM template deploys a Lambda function, an S3 bucket and the IAM resources required to ru the application.
-A Lambda function consumes `ObjectCreated` events from an Amazon S3 bucket.
-The Lambda code checks the uploaded file is an image and creates a thumbail version of the image in the same bucket.
+The SAM template deploys a Lambda function, a Step Functions Express workflow, a Log group and the IAM resources required to run the application.
+A Lambda function uses the AWS SDK to asyncronously invoke the Express workflow, passing the event body as a string.
+The Express Workflow results are logged in Amazon CloudWatch Logs.
+The Lambda function returns the Express Workflow execution ARN and startDate.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-sfn.